aws/aws-encryption-sdk-javascript/modules/example-node/Readme.md

 ## Multi Keyring

-This is an example of using a Multi Keyring to encrypt and decrypt a simple string.
-This example uses an raw AES keyring and a KMS Keyring.
-This has some advantages for certain use cases, but we recommend that you use a keyring that protects your wrapping keys and performs cryptographic operations within a secure boundary.
+This is a simple example of combining an KMS keyring and a raw AES keyring to encrypt and decrypt using the AWS Encryption SDK for Javascript in Node.js This has some advantages for certain use cases, but we recommend that you use a keyring that protects your wrapping keys and performs cryptographic operations within a secure boundary.